 Rosemont Copper Project Analysis Update

-Interested individuals are reminded of the project website at www.RosemontEIS.us for additional information about the Rosemont Copper Project proposal, analysis, technical studies, and agencies cooperating with the forest on this analysis.
-All public comments are also accessible for review from this website.
+Interested individuals are reminded of the project website at www.RosemontEIS.us for additional information about the Rosemont Copper Project.